Access OpenSearch and OpenSearch Dashboards externally through proxy (nginx)

 - Install nginx on the VM

-- Configure nginx to proxy requests to the OpenSearch Dashboards endpoint
+- Configure nginx to proxy requests to the OpenSearch and OpenSearch Dashboards endpoints

-With this configuration, you can access the OpenSearch UI by connecting to the nginx server address through a browser.
+With this configuration, you can use the OpenSearch API and OpenSearch Dashboards UI by connecting to the nginx server address.

 Install and configure nginx